HoustonWeHaveABug/SimulVirus/README.md

 The unit of time is called a "round".

 At round 0, one person is in the incubating state.
-The remaining of the population is in the naive state (no one is sick or immune).
+The remaining of the population is in the naive state (no one is sick, dead or immune).
 At each round, the following calculations are done:
 - Round standing = Total naive + Total incubating + Total immune
 - Round contacts = Total incubating * Contacts * Round standing / Initial population
 - If Round contacts > Round standing then Round contacts = Round standing